leolelion/jersey-recognition/Journal.md

 - Looked into potential replacement parts for the pipeline.
 Looked into scene text recognition for hazy/blurry weather.
 - looked into the bench marks for vitpose and parseq

+# Sixth Week 21/Feb/2025
+## Work Done
+### Tanner
+- Read the required papers discussed from last meeting
+- Looking for better models to swap into pipeline.
+Found 2.